writetome51/abstract-app-paginator/README.md

         ) => any[],

-        getDataTotal: () => number
+        dataTotal: number
-            // must return number of items in entire dataset, not the batch.
+            // must be number of items in entire dataset, not the batch.
     }
 )
 ```